How To Write A Personal Statement For Medical School

 You can look for a sample medical school personal statement to get a better idea of the writing style for which your target audience is looking.
 The best place to find sample essays would be from medical schools because those samples are direct examples from the audience you are trying to reach.

-For example, the University of Pittsburgh School of Medicine offers a packet of sample personal statements on their website.
+For example, the University of Pittsburgh School of Medicine offers a packet of sample personal statements on its website.
 Medical school websites are the best place to start your research.

 You can also access 27 sample personal statements for med school here: